Equipment for people with disabilities

 Equipment from the Health Service (HSC)

 Your doctor can prescribe certain items from an approved list.
-Some items can be provided through the district nurse; this will usually require an assessment and recommendation by a nurse or therapist.
+Some items can be provided through the district nurse - this will usually need an assessment and recommendation by a nurse or therapist.
 Items include:

 - elastic stockings